magbw/web_scraping_workshop/content/1-what_is_webscraping.md

 Web Scraping is different to Web Crawling in that web scraping is for specific data points and web crawling is to index whole pages.

-A web scraping software will automatically load, crawl and extract data from multiple pages of websites based on your requirement.
+Web scraping software will automatically load, crawl and extract data from multiple pages of websites based on your requirement.
 It is either custom built for a specific website or one which can be configured to work with any website

-There are two basic categories of webscraping software,  the first category are browsers or cloud based and installed locally to you computer.
-This is your webscraper IO type tool and can pull data from individual webapages.
+Web scraping software can be categorised into:

+1. Cloud-based applications or browser applications installed locally on your computer that can scrape data from individual web pages.

-The second method is to use code to extract the data requried.
-There are a variety of packages used in Python and R that will scrape data.
-In this workshop we will look at packages such as beautifulsoup, slesium and scrapy.
+2. Coded solutions that use Python and R packages to automate the scraping process from multiple web pages.
+In this workshop we will look at packages such as Beautifulsoup, Slesium and Scrapy.

 ### References